-How did this new album and overall concept for it come about, and what are your ultimate goals with it?
+How did your new album and forthcoming EP come about, and what are your ultimate goals for them?

 Who would you say has been the single biggest influence in your life in getting you to where you are now in your career?

 My dad.
 He played the trumpet Ė weddings, Bar Mitzvahs, club dates, etc. He had very little formal musical education but he had a great ear and great musical instincts.
 He supported me musically every step of the way.